jimhall/TestBlog4/_posts/2020-05-09-github-pages-part-three.md

 Jekyll.
 Each category or tag has a "jump page" that lists all the posts for an individual category or tag by date dynamically using Jekyll also.

-Also a quick word of caution: I over engineered the python script at the end of the day in my opinion.
+A quick word of caution: I over engineered the python script at the end of the day in my opinion.
 I fetch pages from the site that list the current categories and tags that have been generated.
 Then I check the tags and categories directory to see what has been generated to date.
 The problem is